 (37) The Commission should be free to consult ERGA on any matter relating to audiovisual media services and video-sharing platforms.
 ERGA should assist the Commission by providing [...] technical expertise and advice and by facilitating the exchange of best practices, including on self- and co-regulatory codes of conduct.
-In particular, the Commission should consult ERGA in the application of Directive 2010/13/EU with a view to facilitating its convergent implementation [...] upon the Commission's request, ERGA should provide non-binding opinions [...] on jurisdiction, on the compatibility with Union law of measures derogating from the freedom of reception principle and on measures addressing circumvention of jurisdiction.
+In particular, the Commission should consult ERGA in the application of Directive 2010/13/EU with a view to facilitating its convergent implementation [...].
+Upon the Commission's request, ERGA should provide non-binding opinions [...] on jurisdiction, on measures derogating from freedom of reception and on measures addressing circumvention of jurisdiction.
 ERGA should also be able to provide technical advice on any regulatory matter related to audiovisual media service framework, including [...] in the area of protection of minors and hate speech, as well as on the content of audiovisual commercial communications for foods high in fat, salt/sodium and sugars.